ebi-pf-team/interproscan-docs/docs/Introduction.rst

 Users that have nucleotide or protein sequences that they wish to functionally characterise can use the software package ``InterProScan``.
-This software runs the scanning algorithms from the InterPro database against all sequences submitted in FASTA format.
+This software runs the scanning algorithms from the InterPro databases against all sequences submitted in FASTA format.
 Matches are calculated against all required member database signatures, and the results are then outputted in a variety of formats.